danwahl/danwahl.github.io/_posts/2022-05-13-thing-obscurer.md

 # Why do this?

-After taking a lengthy break from social media like Twitter and mainstream news outlets like The New York Times, I'm finding that I no longer have the stomach for their brand of emotionally/politically charged language (if I ever did).
+After taking a lengthy break from social media sites like Twitter and mainstream news outlets like The New York Times, I'm finding that I no longer have the stomach for their brand of emotionally/politically charged language (if I ever did).

 My (literal) mental model is that of a machine, pretty often functional, but sometimes on the fritz (in which state it's worse than useless).
 There's a large control panel with a bunch of knobs and dials, and through a non-trivial amount of effort, I've found a combination of settings that makes everything run smoothly enough.

 [![joy.jpg]({{ site.baseurl }}/assets/images/thing-obscurer/joy.jpg "joy"){: .center-image }]({{ site.baseurl }}/assets/images/thing-obscurer/joy.jpg)

-But when I read an article (like the original [Baffler piece](https://thebaffler.com/latest/mouthbreathing-machiavellis) that inspired [Fnords](https://nithgrim.wordpress.com/2014/05/21/fnords/)), it's the metaphorical equivalent of someone reaching in and haphazardly mashing a bunch of dials.
+But when I read an article (like the original [Baffler piece](https://thebaffler.com/latest/mouthbreathing-machiavellis) that inspired [Fnords](https://nithgrim.wordpress.com/2014/05/21/fnords/)), it's the metaphorical equivalent of someone reaching in and haphazardly mashing a bunch of knobs and dials.

 [![anger.jpg]({{ site.baseurl }}/assets/images/thing-obscurer/anger.jpg "anger"){: .center-image }]({{ site.baseurl }}/assets/images/thing-obscurer/anger.jpg)